-According to Daniel David Palmer, the founder of chiropractic, chiropractic had its beginning in September 1895 with the treatment of a man named Harvey Lillard in Davenport, Iowa, USA.
+According to Daniel David Palmer, the founder of chiropractic, chiropractic had its beginning on 18 September 1895 with the treatment of a man named Harvey Lillard in Davenport, Iowa, USA.
 The significance of 1895 is reflected in our clinic’s telephone number.

 One of the images which we have displayed in the clinic is a print of an early work by Picasso entitled ‘Science and Charity’.
 It reminds us that good medicine has science as a foundation, but that without a caring and empathetic approach it is wanting.
 Chiropractic is the same.

 Furness Chiropractic was officially opened by Professor Haymo Thiel, the Principal of the AECC University College, on Saturday 21 April.